EtricKombat/Course_Practical_Guide_EKS/_docs/ch2/installing_the_bookstore_p2.md

 all of these pre-requestite has been covered
 ___________

-Helm for installaing micro services  (resource api , client, inventory )
+Helm for installaing micro services  (resource api , client, inventory ).
+In the resources of this lecture we can find resources about what is helm

 ![image](https://user-images.githubusercontent.com/33585301/119611531-71a40800-be18-11eb-9aef-249b9ea025b5.png)